 This event was supported by Caring for our Country.

 The Kempsey Tree and Produce Fair, held recently at the Services Club Park, (Corner of Belgreave and Stuart Streets) gave Macleay Valley residents the opportunity to browse the stalls offering native plants, herbs, ornamentals, bromileads, books on all subjects sustainable and delicious locally made jams and chutneys.
 Macleay Landcare Network committee and staff were also available on the day to chat with the community about environmental issues, and to assist in registration for the Land for Wildlife program or our new Kempsey Koala Corridors project.

 Look out for the Autumn Tree and Produce Fair to be held on 1 March 2014, from 8am til noon.
-It's going to be bigger and better!
-Stallholders already booked in will be offering local, organic meat, solar powered energy products and advice, local produce and organic garlic as well as our regulars.
-There will also be a Landcare Tent showcasing local farmers using sustainable farming practices, and opportunities for you to get involved.
+It is now being held at Riverside Park, alongside the popular Kempsey Riverside Markets, with all our regular stalls.
+This time there will also be a Landcare Tent showcasing local farmers using sustainable farming practices, and opportunities for you to get involved.
 So come along and be inspired!!